Were you looking for the Beta-2 Microglobulin test that is ordered to evaluate kidney disease?

 Beta-2 microglobulin (B2M) is a protein that is found on the surface of almost all cells in the body and is shed by cells into the blood, particularly by B lymphocytes and tumor cells.
 It is present in most body fluids and its level rises with conditions that increase cell production and/or destruction, or that activate the immune system.
 This test measures B2M in the blood, urine, or rarely in the cerebrospinal fluid (CSF).

-B2M is frequently elevated in the blood with cancers such as multiple myeloma, leukemia, and lymphoma, and with inflammatory disorders and infections (e.g., HIV, CMV).
+B2M is frequently elevated in the blood with cancers such as multiple myeloma and lymphoma and with inflammatory disorders and infections (e.g., HIV, CMV).
 Because B2M is increased with blood cell cancers, it is useful as a tumor marker.
 Though it can be used to assess kidney function, this article focuses on its use as a tumor marker.

 How is the sample collected for testing?